 Struggling in math class?
 Take a look at the most common reasons students struggle with math - and how to find help

 Mathematics is often considered to be one of the most challenging subjects in school.
 Recent surveys report that 37% of teens aged 13-17 found math to be the most difficult subject – the highest ranked overall.
-So, why do so many students struggle with math?
+So, if you're out there wondering, "why do I struggle with math so much?" there may be a number of reasons, from attention difficulties to learning gaps from past math classes or even just lack of practice.
+Take a look at common reasons students struggle with math, and how to find the right help you need to succeed.

 1) Attention difficulties